 Unfortunately, the campaign against fats and an increase in the availability of fat-free and low-fat foods did not have the health benefits intended, and in many ways made matters worse as dieters increased their intake of simple carbs and sugars.

 Today, we have a much better understanding of the different types of fats and how they operate in the body.
-With this knowledge, we can now make informed decisions about the types of fats we do and don’t consume.
+With this knowledge, we can now make better diet informed decisions about the types of fats we do and don’t consume.

 Much like how there are good fats and bad fats, there is also “good cholesterol” and “bad cholesterol.”
 To understand why different types of fats can be helpful or harmful we must first review the two types of cholesterol: